craigprotzel/making-education/Schedule/README.md

 	* Attempt to put the trip in context and how it relates to the project brief.
 * Outline initial 3-Week Production Cycle Plan
 * Post Class
-	* WRITE 1000 - 1200 word reflection on Nepal trip and how it changed your understanding of the project brief
+	* WRITE 800-1000 word reflection on Nepal trip and how it changed your understanding of the project brief due Sunday March 25 9PM
 	* GENERATE new ideas + avenues of progress for your prototype
 	* SET 3-Week Production Cycle